XiaoMi/mace/docs/user_guide/basic_usage.rst

    .. literalinclude:: models/demo_app_models_caffe.yml
       :language: yaml

-More details about model deployment file, please refer to :doc:`advanced_usage`.
+More details about model deployment file are in :doc:`advanced_usage`.

 ======================
 3. Convert your model
 ======================

-When the deployment file is ready for your model, you can use MACE converter tool to convert your model(s).
+When the deployment file is ready, you can use MACE converter tool to convert your model(s).

-To convert your pre-trained model to a MACE model, you need to set ``build_type:proto`` in your model deployment file.

-And then run this command:

 .. code:: bash

-    python tools/converter.py convert --config=path/to/your/model_deployment.yml
+    python tools/converter.py convert --config=/path/to/your/model_deployment_file.yml

-This command will download or load your pre-trained model and convert it to a MACE model proto file and weights file.
+This command will download or load your pre-trained model and convert it to a MACE model proto file and weights data file.
 The generated model files will be stored in ``build/${library_name}/model`` folder.

 .. warning::